EnigmaBridge/slate/source/includes/_register_api.md

   "nonce": "my nonce",
   "timestamp": 1475077234509,
   "response": {
-    "authdata": "if appropriate, otherwise an empty sequence" }
+    "authdata": {"if appropriate, otherwise an empty sequence"}, "clientid": "string, the client id is needed for the registration API call" }
 }
 ```